Frequently Asked Questions

 The Special Collections Department is located on the first floor of Shields Library, to the left, as you enter the building.

-Most collections are stored offsite and need to be retrieved for your research visit.
+No appointments are necessary, however, most collections are stored offsite and need to be retrieved for your research visit.
 To begin the request process, researchers should request boxes via the Aeon request system at least seven business days before visiting.
 Please check your Aeon account to confirm that the item is ready for your use before visiting our Reading Room.

 The Special Collections staff will guide your through the steps needed to access the UC Davis manuscript and archives collections either on your first visit or via e-mail at email@example.com.

 The Society of American Archivists has published a guide for the public to learn more about archives, Using Archives: An Effective Guide to Research by Laura Schmidt.
 This online publication outlines the functions and procedures of archives, and is designed both for first-time archives users and scholars who have already conducted research in archives.